This payment helps eligible workers with some of the costs that can be associated with returning to work.

 - have been assessed as having a permanent impairment of more than 20 per cent

-- have received weekly payments of compensation (paid or payable) for a period of 78 weeks or more
+- have received weekly payments of compensation (paid or payable) for a period of more than 78 weeks

-- demonstrate the education or training is consistent with your injury management plan
+- participate in education or training that is consistent with your injury management plan

 - ensure that the education or training assistance is provided by: